 Writing a good style prompt from scratch is an iterative process.
 You write, generate, listen, adjust, regenerate — sometimes dozens of times before landing on something reliable.

-Browse 300+ tested presets organized by genre, mood, and energy level.
+Browse hundreds of curated prompts organized by genre, mood, and energy level.

-Even if you want something unique, starting from a tested preset gives you a solid foundation.
+Even if you want something unique, starting from a curated prompt gives you a solid foundation.
 Find something close to your vision, copy it, and tweak a few elements.
 That's faster and more reliable than starting from a blank field every time.

-The best Suno creators we've talked to all do some version of this: start proven, then personalize.
+The best Suno creators all do some version of this: start with a structured prompt, then personalize.

 The Bottom Line